sioutisc/LASAGNE-Core-docker/README.md

 > docker build -t lasagne-core .
 ```

-## Running your own container
+## Running your container

-Run the following command
+Run the following command to enter the container and look around

 ```
 > docker run -it --rm lasagne-core
 ```

-# Inspecting the container
+# Running the TextParser example

-Instead of running the TextParser example, you can 'enter' the container and inspect the source code

-Run the following command
+Run the following command to execute the text parser example

 ```
-> docker run -it --rm --entrypoint=/bin/bash lasagne-core
+> $DAF_ROOT/bin/TextParser.sh
 ```

 # License